Sea-Monkeys

 Sea-Monkeys is a marketing term for brine shrimp (Artemia) sold as novelty aquarium pets.
-Developed in the United States in 1957 by Harold von Braunhut, they are sold as eggs intended to be added to water, and most often come bundled in a kit of three pouches and instructions.
+Developed in the United States in 1957 by Harold von Braunhut and sold under the Sea-Monkeys name from 1962, they are supplied as eggs intended to be added to water, and most often come bundled in a kit of three pouches and instructions.
 Sometimes a small tank and additional pouches are included.
-The product was marketed in the 1960s and 70s, especially in comic books, and remains a presence in popular culture.
+The product was marketed in the 1960s and 1970s, especially in comic books, and remains a presence in popular culture.

 History

 Ant farms had been popularized in 1956 by Milton Levine.
-Harold von Braunhut invented a brine-shrimp-based product the next year, 1957.
-Von Braunhut collaborated with a marine biologist, Anthony D’Agostino, to develop the proper mix of nutrients and chemicals in dry form that could be added to plain tap water to create a suitable habitat for the shrimp to thrive.
+Harold von Braunhut invented a brine-shrimp-based product the next year (1957).
+Von Braunhut collaborated with a marine biologist, Anthony D'Agostino, to develop the proper mix of nutrients and chemicals in dry form that could be added to plain tap water to create a suitable habitat for the shrimp to thrive.
 Von Braunhut was granted a patent for this process on July 4, 1972.

 They were initially called "Instant Life" and sold for $0.49, but von Braunhut changed the name to "Sea-Monkeys" in 1962.
 The new name was based on their salt-water habitat, together with the supposed resemblance of the animals' tails to those of monkeys.
+An early competitor from Wham-O, Instant Fish, was unsuccessful.

-Sea-Monkeys were intensely marketed in comic books throughout the 1960s and early 1970s using illustrations by the comic-book illustrator Joe Orlando.
+Sea-Monkeys were heavily marketed in comic books throughout the 1960s and early 1970s using illustrations by Joe Orlando.
 These showed humanoid animals that bore no resemblance to the crustaceans.
 Many purchasers were disappointed by the dissimilarity and by the short lifespan of the animals.

-Von Braunhut is quoted as stating: "I think I bought something like 3.2 million pages of comic book advertising a year.
-It worked beautifully."
+Von Braunhut said that he bought around 3.2 million pages of comic book advertising a year, and that it worked well.

 Use

 A colony is started by adding the contents of a packet labeled "Water Purifier" to a tank of water.
 This packet contains salt, water conditioner, and brine shrimp eggs.
 After 24 hours, this is augmented with the contents of a packet labeled "Instant Life Eggs", containing more eggs, yeast, borax, soda, salt, some food, and sometimes a dye.
 Shortly after that, Sea-Monkeys hatch from the eggs that were in the "Water Purifier" packet.
 "Growth Food" containing yeast and spirulina is then added every seven days.
-The best temperature for hatching is 24–27°C. Additional pouches can be purchased on the official website, though these are not required for the well-being of the Sea-Monkeys.
+The best temperature for hatching is 24–27 C. Additional pouches can be purchased on the official website, though these are not required for the well-being of the Sea-Monkeys.

 Artemia usually has a lifespan of two to three months.
 Under ideal home conditions, pet sea-monkeys have been observed to live for up to five years.
 As they are easy to breed and care for, brine shrimp are also often used as a model organism in scientific research to study developmental biology, genetics, and toxicology.